RandallDavis/RandallDavis.github.io/_posts/2017-06-14-edge-testing-solution.markdown

 The problem in this is that **_non-vanilla interactions between microservices are not being adequately tested_**.

+### Why is this Happening?

-What makes edge testing difficult is that the way that we operate, there's no natural place to handle them:
+The main reason this happens is because the way that we're testing things, there's no natural place for these tests:
 * *Outside of unit testing, only simple behaviors are tested.* If you have more than one microservice, the focus quickly becomes on testing behaviors across many microservices.
-The focus is always on the big, important, and likely scenarios.
+It's always about the big, important, and likely scenarios.
 Many scenarios are swept under the rug.
 * *Unit tests are focused on code unique to the microservice being tested.* Unit tests are focused on internal beahvior within a microservice.
 To accomplish this, external dependencies are mocked out.
 This results in the understanding of any dependencies (including external microservice edges) being simplified.
 * *Tests are dumbed down to the understanding of a single team.* If we wanted to test the complex interactions between two microservices, experts on both microservices would need to define the tests.
 Quite simply, this isn't happening.
-Even if it was happening, it would be costly to upkeep, as microservices evolve at different rates - that expertise needs to address permutations of behavior across differing versions.
+Even if it was happening, it would be costly to upkeep, as microservices evolve at different rates which would make things very complex operationally.

 There's a definite gap in our testing, and it happens to be in a very dangerous place.
-This is mitigated in different ways in different environments, but in each environment there is either a decent amount of risk in Production or the process of getting code into Production is painful.
+This is mitigated in different ways in different environments.
+In each environment there is either a decent amount of risk in Production or the process of getting code into Production is painful.
 I'd argue that many environments suffer both of these fates.

 ## Solution

-My proposal dives into a solution in more depth, but let me cover the basics here.

-What we're trying to accomplish is that there is thorough testing of the behaviors between a "consumer microservice" interacting with a "provider microservice".
-In this, we want the expertise of both teams to affect our testing.
-We also want to create maturity in our process such that this practice is ingrained in the way we work - we want to be able to depend on the accuracy of these tests.

-**TODO: define fake**

-How do we accomplish it? **The provider microservice edge should ship along with an intelligent fake that expresses that edge's behaviors.
-The consumer microservice then has unit tests to exercise its non-vanilla interactions with the provider's edge.** There are a few other requirements to make this work, but the idea here is that the expertise of both systems is represented in ther consumer microservice's unit tests.
+**_The provider microservice edge should ship along with an intelligent fake that expresses that edge's behaviors.
+The consumer microservice then has unit tests to exercise its non-vanilla interactions with the provider's edge._** There are a few other requirements to make this work, but the idea here is that the expertise of both systems is represented in the consumer microservice's unit tests.

 ### Provider Edge Fake